 The 39 Steps

-from the movie by Alfred Hitchcock
+Adapted from the Film by Alfred Hitchcock

-based on the book by John Buchan
+Based on the Novel by John Buchan

 Directed by Producing Artistic Director, Stephanie Gularte

 Mix a Hitchcock masterpiece with a juicy spy novel, add a dash of Monty Python and you have THE 39 STEPS, a fast-paced whodunit for anyone who loves the magic of theatre!
-Packed with nonstop laughs, over 150 zany characters an on-stage plane crash, missing fingers and some good old-fashioned romance!
+Packed with non-stop laughs, over 150 zany characters, an on-stage plane crash, missing fingers, and some good old-fashioned romance!